Skip to main content

 For most, a receding hairline is a matter of perception, where you can see visible changes to either the coverage of your hair, the thickness of the growth, or the point on your temples where your hairline ends.

-- M-shaped growth pattern, which you’ll be able to see if the hair to the sides of your temples reaches higher than the hair in the centre.
+M-shaped growth pattern You’ll be able to see if the hair on the sides of your temples reaches higher than the hair in the centre.

-- Uneven hairlines, where receding hair impacts one side faster than the other – you can check for this by comparing the spot on your temples where the hairline reaches.
+Uneven hairlines This is where receding hair impacts one side faster than the other – you can check for this by comparing the spot on your temples where the hairline reaches.

-Dr Matee, Director of Surgical Services here at KSL Clinic, says, ‘A receding hairline is often specific to your hair.
-Clients with noticeable hair loss in the shower, who begin to be able to see their scalp through their hair, or who feel they have obvious thinning may be at the initial stages of a receding hairline.
+KSL Clinic says, ‘A receding hairline is often specific to your hair.
+Patients with noticeable hair loss in the shower, who begin to be able to see their scalp through their hair, or who feel they have obvious thinning, may be at the initial stages of a receding hairline.

 If in doubt, I recommend a no-obligation consultation, during which we can provide more specific guidance.’